Chapel Allerton: Churches

 The area is home to a gothic stone church, St Matthew's Church, built in 1900, the architect being George Frederick Bodley.
 It replaced the old church set in the churchyard on Harrogate Road.
 By 1935 the old church had become so unsafe it was demolished.
 Russian Orthodox church services also take place there.

-A Methodist church was built in 1877 on Town Street.
-It was replaced in 1983 by a smaller Methodist church and shops facing onto Harrogate Road.
-The Methodist Sunday School opposite, built in 1878, survives as a community centre.
+A Methodist church built in local sandstone opened in 1836 on Town Street.
+It was replaced in the 1870s by a gothic church on Harrogate Road and the stone chapel became a Sunday School, with a date stone 1878 - often mistaken as the date of the building itself.
+This later became a community centre.
+The gothic church was demolished in the 1970s and in 1983 a new, smaller Methodist church opened.
+Its entrance faces the late Georgian building.
 In January 2005, Chapel Allerton Methodist Church signed a local ecumenical covenant with St. Matthew's Church.
 Grace Gospel Church also uses the Methodist Church for weekly services.

 Originally a congregation planted from Moortown Baptist Church, Chapel Allerton Baptist Church became an independent church in 2002.
 The church currently meets in the Methodist Centre, having previously met on Sundays at Potternewton Centre, off Scott Hall Road, and in Chapel Allerton Primary School.

 Amenities

 The area has an established local centre, which is situated around the junction of Stainbeck Lane and Harrogate Road.
 This consists of a Co-op supermarket, several restaurants as well as many pubs and bars.
-There is a large Caffe Nero.
-More recently, a Starbucks has also been added in the former Yorkshire Bank building.
-There are also Lidl and Aldi stores on Harrogate Road.

 Many cafés, bars and restaurants utilise pavement space creating a pavement café culture in the area.
-As of late 2021, this is being significantly improved by closing the Northern half of the Stainbeck Lane & Harrogate Road junction to create a public plaza.
-Some of the shops are chains, such as Greggs and Caffe Nero.
-There are however a significant number of thriving independent businesses, such as Crust & Crumb, Opposite, House of Koko, Deliziosa, Hern, Pinche Pinche, and many more.
+As of late 2021, this is being significantly improved by closing the Northern half of the Stainbeck Lane and Harrogate Road junction to create a public plaza.
+Some of the shops are chains.
+There are however a significant number of thriving independent businesses.